robw4/robw4.github.io/_posts/2021-03-18-electrical-cheat-sheet.md

  first year electrical engineering course at the University of Oxford.
 It grew out of a collection of notes I made for myself whilst teaching undergraduate tutorials over the last couple of
-    years and I hope it will be a useful resource for my students.
+    years and I hope it will be a useful resource for others.
 We begin by
      considering Maxwells equations which - remarkably
     - are able to describe the entireity of classical